 People have always known intuitively that leaders shape their organizations.
 It's just common sense.
-But recent scholarship in management studies is providing a growing understanding of how leaders contribute - or don't - to an organization's prospects and success.
-Leadership development, in turn, has emerged as a priority in all sectors; organizations invest billions of dollars annually in activities intended to enhance the leadership abilities of senior executives, board, and staff.
+But recent scholarship in management studies is providing a growing understanding of how leaders contribute or don't - to an organization's prospects and success.
+Leadership development, in turn, has emerged as a priority in all sectors; organizations invest billions of dollars annually in activities intended to enhance the leadership abilities of senior executives, board and staff.

 Leadership development can mean a lot of different things - from MBA-style programs and sabbaticals for executives to classroom training and wilderness outings for current and future leaders.
 Coaching, which the business sector has long viewed as a way to support current and emerging leaders, is just beginning to take hold in the nonprofit world as a core leadership development activity.
+See "What Helps Leaders Grow: Highlights from the Fund for Leadership Advancement" available in the Online Toolkit.